aaronj1335/rework-webpack-loader/README.md

 ## motivation

-the default `css-loader` plugin wasn't enough for my needs because i wanted features like variables in my css
+the default `css-loader` plugin wasn't enough for my needs because i wanted features like css variables and [the `calc` method][calc].

-the existing `rework-loader` is suboptimal because it doesn't treat each css file as a separate webpack module, so you lose all of webpack's dependency tracking a.k.a. the big motivator for using a module system in the first place.
+the issue with the existing `rework-loader` is it doesn't treat each css file as a separate webpack module, so you lose all of webpack's dependency tracking (a.k.a. the big motivator for using a module system in the first place).

 ### why are separate modules so important?

-to illustrate the importance of treating each css file as a separate module, consider an app with 3 css files:
+consider an app with 3 css files:

 - `base.css`: css reset and utility classes
-- `menu.css`: styles for a re-usable css drop-down menu component, which `@import`'s `base.css` since it uses those utility classes
+- `menu.css`: styles for a re-usable css drop-down menu, which `@import`'s `base.css` since it builds on those utility classes
-- `app.css`: styles specific to this application which also `@import`'s `base.css` since the app needs the utility classes and reset
+- `app.css`: styles specific to this application, which also `@import`'s `base.css` since the app needs the utility classes and reset

 while the last file is only ever going to be used for this app, there's a good chance you'll want to re-use the first two in other apps. so you'll also have a couple javascript modules:

 - `menu.js`: a dropdown-menu javascript component which `require`'s `menu.css`
 - `app.js`: the rest of your app code, which presumably uses the menu component

-so your dependency tree looks something like this:
+your dependency tree looks something like this:

 ![dependency tree][deptree]

-css preprocessors that don't treat each css file as a separate module will end up duplicating `base.css` in the final output. this includes the `rework-loader`, `less-loader`, and most others that trace the `@import` statements in css for you. while they de-dupe the files internally, since `menu.css` and `app.css` are different entry points for these preprocessors, they have no way of knowing about the shared files. when they output the css to webpack, there is no good way of telling webpack which dependencies are included in the compiled module.
+css preprocessors that don't treat each css file as a separate module will end up duplicating `base.css` in the final output. this includes the `rework-loader`, `less-loader`, and any others that inline `@import` statements. while they de-dupe the files during the build, since `menu.css` and `app.css` are different entry points, the preprocessor has no way of knowing about the shared files. when they output the css to webpack, there is no simple way of telling webpack which dependencies are included in the compiled module.

 you also have the development-time annoyance that since webpack doesn't see these dependencies, making a change to `base.css` won't trigger a